Densaugeo/dens-den/README.md

 - Installed with Unity > Assets > Import Package > Custom Package...
   * Selected `USharpVideo_v1.0.1.unitypackage` from https://github.com/MerlinVR/USharpVideo/releases/tag/v1.0.1
   * Unchecked `Examples` folder at import screen.
 This folder would add ~50 MB to the repo, most of it is 40 MB of pre-baked lighting data for an example scene

+Pickups
+- Need VRC Pickup script
+- Need to add a collider, which is not created automatically
+- Need to add VRC Object Sync script
+  * If this causes a build error related to network IDs, use VRChat SDK > Utilities > Network ID ... > Regenerate Scene IDs